 TV news operates day and night, and not just in regard to the national 24-hour cable networks like CNN and MSNBC.
-Local television stations always do a morning news show, a noon news show, a 5 p.m. show, and a 10 p.m. or 11 p.m. show.
-Local TV news is the most prolific, and the easiest venue to receive news coverage.
+Local television stations always have a morning news show, a noon news show, a 5:00 or 6:00 p.m. show, and a 10:00 or 11:00 p.m. show.
+Local TV news has the most amount of airtime and therefore is the easiest venue to receive news coverage.

 Radio was around before the advent of TV and is still going strong, in part because of "drive time," when commuters are stuck in their cars.
-Radio will break a story any time of the day because they have 24 hours of content to fill, each and every day.
-Whether a radio station plays rock or handles local news, they all subscribe to the Associated Press which sends out stories 24/7.
+Radio will break a story any time of the day because they have 24 hours of airtime to fill, each and every day.
+Whether a radio station plays classical music or only broadcasts local news they all subscribe to the Associated Press, which transmits stories 24/7.
 As a matter of fact, the events of 9/11 broke over a local New York City radio station that had a traffic helicopter in the air near what became Ground Zero.

 How and When to Break Your Story